 To date, there is no defined time period for how long it takes synthetic fibres to start to break down when dumped in landfills and experts say this could take as long as 50 years before this process starts but could take many more decades.
 When it does break down, the fibres will penetrate the earth where it was dumped with toxic petrochemicals and therefore the damage continues.

-Recycled polyester has boomed recently due to the new innovations and exposure of the plastic waste dumped into our oceans.
+Recycled polyester has boomed recently due to the innovations and exposure of the plastic waste dumped into our oceans.
 Repreve is one of the high-quality materials made out of recycled water bottles and some brands are starting to use Repreve in a few of their products.
 Many eco-conscious start-ups and smaller brands have established their entire production around recycled polyesters to help give them a unique environmental difference.

-The sustainable textile industry is developing with a fast pace, today we have fabrics made of recycled pineapple peels up to different variations of wood-based fabrics.
-There are several new innovations used for transforming our waste into durable, performance activewear.
+The sustainable textile industry is developing at a fast pace, today we have fabrics made of recycled pineapple peels up to different variations of wood-based fabrics.
+There are several innovations used for transforming our waste into durable, performance activewear.
 One example of this is Cupro that is a regenerated cellulose fibre derived from cotton linter.
 Cotton linter is the short downy fibre used from the cotton seeds.
 These fibres are not used in cotton production and are usually thrown away, however now these fantastic fibres can be transformed into Cupro.

 Cupro is made in Japan to strict Japanese standards with absolutely no factory pollution.
 The production process is very strict and monitor’s with nothing harmful being released into the environment and only using clean water systems.
 As a material Cupro is a smooth, hypoallergenic, anti-static fabric with great resilience, especially in higher temperatures and can be machine washed and dried with no harm to its structure.
 The breathable material has micropores that quickly absorb moisture and release it to the outside surface of the fabric making it a fantastic to regulate body temperature by effectively reducing clinging and transporting moisture away from the skin.